Frequently Asked Questions

 Where are KTW products made?

-Our patches, stickers and pins are designed and made in Tasmania.
+Our patches and stickers are designed and made in Tasmania.
 Our clothing is made China and Bangladesh and printed in Melbourne.

 How do I iron on my patch?